-Most of you have heard the news now of the devastating floods in Wimberley Texas that occurred over the weekend.
+Most of you have heard the news now of the devastating floods in Wimberley Texas.
 Our thoughts and prayers go out to the families who are suffering there now and can only offer our hope for their peace and healing.
 From what I have heard, this flood was fast moving after 6 inches of rain fell North of Wimberley last Sunday.
 The region is also known as Flash Flood Alley because of its reputation as the most flood prone area in the country.
 Even with that nick-name, this flood was severe and worse than all-time water levels since the 20’s.

 Floods are common in many areas around the world though and even if you live far away from “Flood Alley” you could find yourself impacted by walls of water that at a minimum can cause some minor inconvenience to a huge loss of life and property.
 As preppers, we want to make sure we aren’t forgetting about Mother Nature when we make our plans to keep our family safe so I wanted to write down some steps you can take to prepare for a flood that might protect your family or allow you to help someone who has been affected by a flood.